Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/handout.md

 # Formal SignWriting

-**The two-part word, spatial text, and the core model**
+**The two-part word, sign text, and the core model**

-Formal SignWriting is a technical model for representing written sign text as durable computational text.
+Formal SignWriting is a technical model for sign text that can be stored, searched, checked, and processed by software without losing the written form.

 Its central idea is simple: